Weave Code

 Extension Points

-1. Custom return types: Extend the plugin by adding return type providers (see PSL docs).
-Example:
+1. Custom Return Type Providers: Extend the plugin by adding new return type logic for PSL functions:

 {